AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 ### Gaps and Natural Extensions

-These notes, like the original bibliography, are deliberately selective.
+These notes, are deliberately selective.
 Several natural extensions suggest themselves but are not yet developed:

 *Decision theory and utility beyond logarithmic utility.* The Kelly criterion implicitly assumes logarithmic utility.
 Alternative utility functions (CARA, CRRA, prospect theory) lead to different optimal strategies.
 The relationship between Kelly betting and expected utility maximization is well-studied but not surveyed here.
 Instead it appears in later chapters.